COVID-19 and Study Abroad

-Study Abroad, as with any major life change, (regardless of length of time, location, etc.) has the potential to exacerbate pre-existing medical, mental health or personal issues or contribute to new ones.
-Local culture, custom and practices may not have/provide the support systems you might be accustomed to here.
+Study Abroad, as with any major life change, (regardless of length of time, location, etc.) has the potential to heighten pre-existing medical, mental health or personal issues or contribute to new ones.
+Local culture, custom and practices may not have/provide the support systems you might be accustomed to in the U.S.

 When you are selecting an overseas program or preparing for your departure, here are some things you should consider regarding your health and wellness: